-Senate Democratic Leader Harry Reid of Nevada said Republicans were continuing to "waste time waging partisan campaigns on behalf of greedy special interest ?groups," including billionaire brothers Charles and David Koch, who are major donors to Republican political candidates.
+Senate Democratic Leader Harry Reid of Nevada said Republicans were continuing to "waste time waging partisan campaigns on behalf of greedy special interest groups," including billionaire brothers Charles and David Koch, who are major donors to Republican political candidates.
 Koch Industries is one of the largest private companies in America and is involved in oil refining, chemicals, pipelines and other businesses.

 The agency said it will take public comments for at least two months before finalizing the rule next year.

 Follow Matthew Daly on Twitter: http://twitter.com/MatthewDalyWDC